MarcBS/TMA/data_engine/README.md

             Containing the counts of vectors per video.
         The output .txt files will be stored in ./Annotations/[name_feat]/.
 And the .npy files in ./Features/[name_feat]/

+## Temporally-linked samples

+This step will be needed if we are using temporally-linked samples.

+    Script name:
+        generate_link_lists.py
+    Description:
+        Stores a separate list .Annotations/[split_list]_link_samples.txt with the indices to the previous samples in the temporal link.
+    Output:
+        - A file per split with the suffix _link_samples.txt.
+          Containing the index to the previous sample in the link (or -1) if it is the first sample in the link.